Benjamin-Sellak/Classes-For-C/README.md

 ## Known Limitations

+Classes For C was nothing that I created with the intend of publishing a comprehensive OOP extension for C. Rather, this started as a small helper that I created to support my needs in a bigger project and then was reused and refined over time in different private and professional projects.
-There are some limitations to Classes For C that the user should be aware of.
+A colleague suggested to publish this header, so I just stripped any domain-specific identifiers and styleguide quirks and provide it as-is.
+Therefore, there are some limitations to Classes For C that the user should be aware of.

 **Scattered Memory.** It is important to understand what is referred to as 'object' in the scope of this project, as the word here is used to talk about the high-level OOP-borne concept of one instance of a class.
 Such an object is not an object in the sense of the C standard, which is a region of data storage in the execution environment.
 In fact, when instaniating an object with `NEW`, there are several objects in the C sense created: The class wrapper struct, the member struct and any additional memory that might be dynamically allocated in the user-defined Init-function.